Medicinal product regulation and product liability in Mexico: overview

 Packaging and labelling

 Packaging and labelling of medicinal products is regulated by the:

 NOM 072-SSA1-2012 relating to the labelling of medicinal products.

 COFEPRIS is responsible for enforcing the provisions concerning the packaging and labelling of medicinal products.

-The labelling of medicinal products must include the following information (NOM 072-SSA1-2012 and Health Law Regulations):
+The labelling of medicinal products should include essentially the following information:

 Distinctive brand name.

 Precaution and warning legends, including risks in case of pregnancy.